-Regions Bank did just this, offering consumer relief options to its customers in flood-affected portions of Louisiana and Mississippi.
+Regions Bank did just that, offering consumer relief options to its customers in flood-affected portions of Louisiana and Mississippi during a recent crisis.
 Regions extended loan deferrals, lines of credit and other options to bank members in each state in need of financial aid to assist in flood recovery.

 Meeting customer financial service needs after a disaster is not just a good business practice; it plays a vital role in the community's economic recovery.
 In addition to working with its customers, banks should also monitor municipal securities and the potential implications to local government projects.